bibekaryal86/auth-service/README.md

   * Clear database (DELETES EVERYTHING)
     * `./gradlew flywayClean -Dflyway.cleanDisabled=false`
   * Flyway migration is configured to not trigger automatically, it only validates
-    * So migration command needs to be given manually
+    * This means that migration command needs to be given manually
   * Flyway migration is controlled via github actions to main DB branch
   * There are 2 database instances created to support local development and production data.
     This uses free instance from `neon.tech` for database requirements.
 In neon tech it is possible